2016 Cimarron train derailment

 The Cimarron train derailment occurred on March 14, 2016, when Amtrak's Southwest Chief derailed about 20 mi west of Dodge City in Kansas, United States.
-Twenty-eight were injured including two critically.
+Twenty-eight people were injured, including two critically.

 Accident

 The accident occurred at 12:02 a.m. local time (5:02 UTC) when Amtrak's Southwest Chief derailed, with four cars falling onto their sides and two others derailing yet remaining upright.
 The remaining four cars stayed on the rails, as did the 2 locomotives which were pulling the train.
 The train was traveling from Los Angeles to Chicago and was near Cimarron, Kansas.
 It was traveling at 60 mph when it derailed.
 The train cars consisted of 2 P42DC locomotives, baggage car, one Superliner transition sleeping car, two Superliner sleeping cars, a Superliner dining car, a Superliner lounge car, and three Superliner coach cars.

 There were 130 passengers and 14 crew on board the train.
 Of those, 28 were injured.
 Three of them remained hospitalized for more than 24hrs, including two people who were critically hurt and later airlifted to Amarillo, Texas.
 The rest were released the same evening as the accident.
 One of the airlifted victims was the percussionist and experimental musician Z'EV, a pioneer of industrial music.
 After the accident, he continued having health problems and died in December 2017.

 After the accident, passengers waited about 12 hours in Cimarron at the 4-H recreation center where cots and blankets were set up.
 Food was provided by local restaurants.
 They then boarded buses to Kansas City and transferred to a Chicago bound train.